Skip to content

 The property is located at 888 Main Street South in Callander, just past the Sunbeam Bungalows as you’re driving away from town.
 Back in the day there used to be a motel there, Ryan Farquhar recalled, “called the Bay Breeze,” going back to the ‘40s or 50’s, and this became the inspiration for naming the condo The Breeze.

 Farquar mentioned that he and Erin have been working for some time to bring this idea to life, and now is the time to spread the word.
-He explained that the couple have secured a developer “that have done this type of work before, and we’re the local boots on the ground, making sure that everything stays true and local to Callander and Northern Ontario.”
+He explained that the couple has secured a developer “that has done this type of work before, and we’re the local boots on the ground, making sure that everything stays true and local to Callander and northern Ontario.”

 Ryan and Erin recently built the lighthouse on Farquhar Island, which immediately became a much-loved local landmark, and the two want to ensure that the community has a voice in what this condo development will look like once complete.